 The complete Cat's-eye assembly just described is mounted in the carriage on two 'wishbone' style legs, one at the rear and one at the front.
 The front wishbone leg, also shown in Figure 4, has to be especially deep so as not to obstruct the science beam.
-The rear flexure leg, shown in Figure 5, is more substantial as it carries the weight of the primary mirror and cell.

-Pivots are fitted to the top and bottom attachments of the legs so that the cat's eye is free to move along its axis with no friction and very little damping.
-The pivots are actually flexure bearings of type C-flex F30 and are referred to here as flexure pivots.
+Cflex type flexure pivots are fitted to the top and bottom attachments of the legs so that the cat's eye is free to move along its axis with no friction and very little damping.
 The flexure pivots are inserted into precision holes in the legs which have a split and clamp screw arrangement to ensure that the flexure is not distorted when clamped.
-The flexure pivot blocks mounted to the cat's eye mirror cell and secondary support ring have a similar clamping arrangement, as do the attachments to the carriage chassis.
+The flexure pivot blocks mounted to the cat's eye have a similar clamping arrangement.
 The spring constant of the flexures is such that the cat's eye will not quite stand up and will rest against one side of the mechanical stops described later.